 In Norway, since 2001 battery electric and fuel cell electric cars have been exempt from value added tax, which is currently levied at a rate of 25% on the list price of other cars.
-A car's registration tax is currently based on three components: a car's CO2 emissions, its NO_v emissions and its weight.
+A car's registration tax is currently based on three components: a car's CO2 emissions, its NO, emissions and its weight.
 Zero and low CO2-emitting vehicles are effectively offered a tax deduction for that component, while zero emission vehicles pay nothing for the NO2 component of the tax.
 Previously, electric cars had been completely exempt from registration taxes.
 In 2018, the annual vehicle tax was replaced by a traffic insurance fee, which is paid as part of the car's insurance.
 Again, there is no fee for battery electric and fuel cell electric cars.
 In addition, these types of car had previously been exempt from national road tolls, although since 2018 they are now charged at half the rate of petrol and diesel cars.

-European Environment Agency (2018) "Vehicle emissions and impacts of taxes and incentives in the evolution of past emissions", Eionet Report - ETC/ACM 2018/1 amongst Member States (see Section 1.1), which was not forthcoming 144 .
-Hence, the design and use of taxes to support the purchase and use of cars with low CO_2 emissions has been left to Member States.
+European Environment Agency (2018) "Vehicle emissions and impacts of taxes and incentives in the evolution of past emissions", Eionet Report - ETC/ACM 2018/1 ICCT (2018) "Using vehicle taxation policy to lower transport emissions: An overview for passenger cars in Europe"

+amongst Member States (see Section 1.1), which was not forthcoming144.
+Hence, the design and use of taxes to support the purchase and use of cars with low $\rm CO_2$ emissions has been left to Member States.